This blog provides information for educational purposes only. Read our complete summary for more info.

 *for making a trellis

 Step 4: Set up a trellis for your hop bines, something they can easily wrap around.
 Yes, bines not vines.
-Vines are unique in their ability to grow straight up flat surfaces.
+Vines are unique in their ability to grow straight up flat surfaces because they actually grow little tendrils and cling on to other objects.
 Hops are bines, meaning they wrap around structures in order to grow upwards.
 Ross used the materials listed above to make a trellis that can be lowered for harvest using a pulley.
 However, your trellis can be as simple as a piece of twine attached to the top of your house!

 Step 5: Train your hops.
 Help your hop bines grow by taking early sprouts and wrapping them clockwise around your trellis.

 Step 6: Trim and Maintain.
 At the start of the season, trim your weakest/smallest bines and keep 3 of your strongest bines.
+Pruning your plant to 2-3 vines allows for a healthy hop harvest!
 This will help promote vertical growth.

 Step 7: Harvest!
-Hops can be harvested between the months of September and August.
+Hops can be harvested between the months of September and August when the concentration of lupulin is at its peak.
+Lupulin is a naturally occurring substance in hops that gives the plant its characteristic scents and flavors.
 The following are signs your hops are ready to harvest.

 - The cones become papery & dry to the touch